geoffxy/conductor/website/docs/directives/environment.md

 An optional executable to run to "stop" (i.e., shutdown) the remote environment.
 For example, if your remote environment is a cloud VM, this script can be used to shutdown the VM.

+### `extra_files`

+**Type:** List of paths (default: `[]`)

+A list of untracked files that you want to be copied into the remote environment.
+The paths are relative to the `COND` file containing your `environment()` directive.
+Note that these files must be within your repository root.

+By default, Conductor copies your repository into the remote environment.
+However, this process only includes tracked files and you may have files you need that are deliberately not checked into your repository (e.g., user-specific configuration files or secrets).
+Include them here to have them copied into your environment.

 ## Usage Example